Can memory impairments be prevented?

 How long will my appointment take?

-A memory assessment will take approximately one hour to complete, while a geriatric assessment will take approximately two hours.
+A memory assessment will take approximately 1.25 hours to complete, while a geriatric assessment will take approximately 1.5 hours.

 Who should come to my appointment?